jaghaimo/nfcli/readme.md

 # Neboulous Fleet CLI

-Simple CLI tool to pretty print fleet files (XML) to console written in Python.
+A CLI tool to pretty print fleet files to console.
+Can write output as image, and provides a Discord bot on top.

 ![Starter - TF Ash - column view](images/tf-ash.png)